Bombardier Turbostar: Working in multiple

-One factor which contributes to the popularity of the Turbostars is that Class 170 units are fully capable of working in multiple with older types from the Class 15x Sprinter series of units as well as other units of the same class, unlike all other types built since privatisation, giving them greater flexibility.
+One factor which contributes to the popularity of the Turbostars is that Class 170 units are fully capable of working in multiple with older types from the Class 15x Sprinter series of units, as well as other units of the same class, unlike all other types built since privatisation, giving them greater flexibility.

 However, there are issues with so-called "sandwich" formations, formed either as 170-15x-170 or 15x-170-15x, which causes problems with empty stock movements where up to four units of various types coupled together is common.
-A possible side effect of this is that Turbostars' performance is in line with the second generation 15x units, in fact being somewhat slower than a Class 150 or Class 156 on "short hop" workings, and slower than a Class 158 on longer distance workings unless there is enough 100 mph running to take advantage of the 10 mph higher top speed of the Class 170.
+A possible side effect of this is that Turbostars' performance is in line with the second generation 15x units, in fact being somewhat slower than a or on "short hop" workings, and slower than a on longer distance workings unless there is enough 100 mph running to take advantage of the 10 mph higher top speed of the Class 170.

-The Class 171 units are fitted with Dellner couplers rather than BSI (Bergische Stahl Industrie) couplers, which means that they can mechanically couple with Southern's Class 377 Electrostar EMUs for rescue purposes.
+The Class 171 units are fitted with Dellner couplers rather than BSI (Bergische Stahl Industrie) couplers, which means that they can mechanically couple with Southern's Class 377 Electrostar electric multiple units for rescue purposes.